-Both history and memoir, this is an important, no, essential story during WWII when the US government declares war on Japan and subsequently all Japanese people, forcing anyone of Japanese descent, including children, into detention camps…George’s family leave behind a two-bedroom house in Los Angeles, taking only what they can carry.
+Both history and memoir of WWII when the US government declared war on Japan and subsequently forced anyone of Japanese descent, including children, into detention camps…George’s family leaves behind a two-bedroom house in Los Angeles, taking only what they can carry.
 They are transported first to a cramped, smelly horse stable and then to a bare-bones, overcrowded barracks surrounded by barbed wire and armed guards.
 George and his brother adapt well –mostly because they have amazing parents but this story also shows the reality for the adults in their new, unfair situation.
-It shows George’s parents’ resiliency and perseverance.
 When World War II ended, leaving the camps isn’t an easy, happy ending for any of the detained families.
 As you can imagine, they have nothing– no jobs nor bank accounts and are returning to a world of prejudice.

 Red Scarf Girl: A Memoir of the Cultural Revolution by Ji-li Jiang

 Recognized for excellence in writing, this true story of 12-year-old Ji-li’s life in the 1960s shows readers the personal destruction that China’s leader, Mao Ze-dong, inflicted on families with his Cultural Revolution.
 Ji-li believed in China’s Communist party until her family was persecuted and her father imprisoned.
 She struggles to make sense of her new reality.
 Soon, she’ll be forced to choose between her family and her country.